Offshore Trust

 In addition, there are IRS reporting requirements for trustees and beneficiaries of offshore trusts.
 In 1996, Congress imposed substantial penalties for failure to report offshore trust financial information.
 A trustmaker must work with a CPA experienced with foreign trust reporting and taxation.

 After paying to set up the trust and conveying assets to the trustee, the trustmaker will incur annual administration fees.
-Trustee companies for Cook Islands trusts charge annual fees in the range of $1,000 to $5,000 per year plus hourly rates for extra services.
+Trustee companies charge annual fees in the range of $3,000 to $5,000 per year plus hourly rates for extra services.

-Offshore trusts are not for everyone.
-For many people living in Florida, a domestic asset protection plan will be as effective for much less money.
+Offshore asset protection is not for everyone.
+For most people living in Florida, a domestic asset protection plan will be as effective for much less money.
 But for some people facing difficult creditor problems, the offshore trust is the best option to protect a significant amount of assets.

 Offshore Trusts and Bankruptcy